Casterrr/Maelton/README.md

 <p style="text-align: justify;">

-### I'm interested in technology in general and I'm always looking for new stuff to learn.
+### I'm interested in technology in general and I'm always looking for new stuff to learn :bow:.

 </p>